Harvey Elliott: 2022–2025

+Aston Villa

+On 1 September 2025, Elliott signed for fellow Premier League club Aston Villa on an initial season-long loan with an obligation to buy.
+It was reported that the agreed permanent transfer would cost £35 million, including sell-on and buy-back clauses.
+On 13 September, he made his debut as a 71st minute substitute for Emiliano Buendía in a 0–0 draw at Everton in the Premier League.
+Three days later, he made his first start for Aston Villa, scoring the opening goal in an EFL Cup third round tie away to Brentford which ended in a penalty shootout defeat.

 International career

 Elliott received his first call-up to the England under-17 team in October 2018.
 The following month he scored his first goal at this age level, away to the Republic of Ireland.

 Elliott was included in the England under-17 squad for the 2019 Syrenka Cup, a friendly tournament usually held in preparation for UEFA European Under-17 Championship qualifying.
 Elliott helped the England under-17 team to the title on 10 September 2019 by scoring the opening goal of the final from the spot in a 2–2 draw with hosts Poland before Kevin Betsy's Young Lions won 3–1 after a penalty shoot-out.

 Elliott made his debut for the under-21 team on 25 March 2022 in a 4–1 win over Andorra at Dean Court in 2023 U21 EURO qualifying.

+On 14 June 2023, Elliott was included in the England squad for the 2023 UEFA European Under-21 Championship; a tournament the Young Lions ultimately went on to win.

+In June 2025, Elliott was included in the England squad for 2025 UEFA European Under-21 Championship, scoring England's first goal of the tournament in their opening match, a 3–1 win against the Czech Republic.
+He scored both England goals in their 2–1 semi-final victory against the Netherlands as the team reached the final.
+On 28 June 2025, Elliott played in the 2025 UEFA European Under-21 Championship final, scoring England's opening goal against Germany in a 3–2 victory.
+Elliott was named Player of the Tournament, having scored five goals in the tournament.

 Personal life

-He is a lifelong fan of Liverpool and attended the 2018 UEFA Champions League Final in Kyiv with his father, Scott.
-He is a close friend of Fábio Carvalho, having attended the same school and come through the Fulham academy together, later advising him to join Liverpool.
+Elliott is a lifelong fan of Liverpool and attended the 2018 Champions League final in Kyiv with his father, Scott.
+He is also a fan of the NBA, supporting the Boston Celtics, and has attended several of their games.

-Elliott is a fan of the NBA, supporting the Boston Celtics, and has attended several of their games.
-He considers teammate Mohamed Salah to be a friend and mentor, with the forward taking him under his wing during the 2021–22 season and advising him on his diet and exercise plans.
+Eliott is a close friend of former teammate and current Brentford player Fábio Carvalho, having attended the same school and come through the Fulham academy together, later advising him to join Liverpool.
+He also considers Mohamed Salah to be a friend and mentor, with the Egyptian forward guiding him during the 2021–22 season and advising him on his diet and exercise regimen.